 In addition to deciding how to handle low coverage regions, you can also decide how to handle conflicts or disagreement between the reads:

 - Vote.
 Whenever the reads disagree on the base at a given position, the vote resolution will let the majority of the reads decide which base is correct.
 In addition, you can specify to let the voting use the base calling quality scores from the reads.
 This is done be simply adding all quality scores for each base and let the sum determine which one is correct.

 - Insert ambiguity codes.
 The problem with the voting option is that it will not be able to represent true biological heterozygous variation in the data.
 For a diploid genome, if two different alleles are present in an almost even number of reads, only one will be represented in the consensus sequence.
 With the option to insert ambiguity code, this can be solved.
 (The IUPAC ambiguity codes used can be found in the Appendix.)
-However, if an ambiguity code would always be inserted if just one read had a different base, there would be an ambiguity code whenever there was a sequencing error.
+However, if an ambiguity code would always be inserted if just one read had a different base, there would be an ambiguity codes whenever there was a sequencing error.
 In high-coverage NGS data that would be a big problem, because sequencing errors would be abundant.
-To solve this problem, you can specify a Noise threshold.
-The default value for this is 0.1 which means that for a base to contribute to the ambiguity code, it must be in at least 10 % of the reads at a given position.
-The Minimum nucleotide count specifies the minimum number of reads that are required before a nucleotide is included.
-Nucleotides below this limit are considered noise.
+To solve this problem, you can specify an Noise threshold.
+The default value for this is 0,1 which means that for a base to contribute to the ambiguity code, it must be in at least 10 % of the reads at a given position.

 The annotations that can be added to the consensus sequence produced by this tool show both conflicts that have been resolved and low coverage regions (unless you have chosen to split the consensus sequence).
 Please note that for large data sets, this can amount to a very high number of annotations which will cause the tool to take longer time to complete, and the result will take up much more disk space.